CIS5650-Fall-2025/Project3-CUDA-Path-Tracer/README.md

 ![](img//cornell.2024-10-04_22-38-54z.300samp.png)

 ### Imperfect reflection: below are 4 images incorporated with different roughness.
-The edge of the reflection image becomes more and more blur while roughness increases
+The edge of the reflection image becomes more and more blur while roughness increases.
+Implementation reference [ PBRTv4 9.3 ](https://pbr-book.org/4ed/Reflection_Models/Specular_Reflection_and_Transmission)
 * Top left is roughness 0.0 (the light is dim because the light parameter is about 0.3 less, but it does not affect the roughness effect)
 * Top right is roughness 0.3
 * Low left is roughness 0.6